Smithsonian/NMNH-Ocean-DNA/README.md

 NO SPACES in file name

-Use delimiter (underscore? period? dash?) to seperate fields in the file name.
+Use delimiter (underscore? period? dash?) to separate fields in the file name.
 Delimiter must NOT be used within the fields.

 ## Data Management Guide
 ```mermaid